Which day suits you?

 "I've never been to any martial art classes before and with a bit of nervousness I attended my first class.
 I was amazed how friendly but professional the instructors are — other students are just like you and me."

 For practical, real-world self-defence, Krav Maga is the strongest option in Auckland.
-Traditional martial arts like Karate build discipline and structure but weren't designed for civilian threat scenarios.
+Traditional martial arts like karate build discipline and structure but weren't designed for civilian threat scenarios.
 Combat sports like BJJ and boxing develop athletic skill but operate within rules.
 Krav Maga was built specifically for self-defence — no rules, no ring, no belt requirements before you can use what you've learned.
 At Krav Maga Auckland in Birkenhead, the KMG curriculum covers awareness, de-escalation, strikes, grappling, ground defence and weapons — all from the first session.

 Krav Maga is a self-defence system, not a martial art or a sport.
-Traditional martial arts like Karate were built around tradition and structured competition.
+Traditional martial arts like karate were built around tradition and structured competition.
 BJJ is an excellent grappling sport, but it's designed for one-on-one sport scenarios.
 Krav Maga at Birkenhead trains for real civilian threats — multiple attackers, weapons, high-stress environments with no rules.
 The techniques are simple to learn and trained under pressure so they work when it counts.

 Krav Maga Auckland · North Shore

-Book a Trial Class →47 Birkenhead Avenue, Birkenhead, Auckland · 027 214 9461
+47 Birkenhead Avenue, Birkenhead, Auckland · 027 214 9461